drvladbancila/riviera/README.md

 cargo run --release  -- <arguments>
 ```

-## Compiling and runnign executables
+## Compiling and running executables

 Programs need to be compiled without standard C library and (for now) with the `-march=rv64g` flag as this instructs the compiler to use only __non-compressed__ instructions (support may be added in the future).
 Like this: